Aaron Beeken (Ad Dip Psy C. Dip CST. Cert Hyp CS. BA (Hons). PGCE. MNCS. Accred.)

 Email: [email protected]

 I work from my family home-based practice in Peterborough, in a separate area of the house to the rest of my family to ensure confidentiality.
-I offer daytime and evening sessions to people visiting from Peterborough and the surrounding areas.
+I provide face to face and online sessions.
+I offer daytime and evening sessions to people from in and around Peterborough and across the UK.

 As of 2021, I am an accredited registrant member of The National Counselling Society (MNCS) and a registrant member of The National Hypnotherapy Society.
 I am DBS checked.
 I am fully insured.
 I have regular clinical supervision at least 1.5 hours per month.
 I keep up to date with Continual Professional Development (CPD).
 I work to the Code of Ethics of my registering body The National Counselling Society which you can read the latest version of by clicking here.